 Once you're back on top of your energy bills, there are lots of ways to avoid paying too much for your heating:

-If you haven't already, fix the cost of your energy when it's time to renew your tariff.
+If you haven't already, consider fixing the cost of your energy when it's time to renew your tariff.

-It's by far the cheapest way to pay for your gas, because the unit price of your energy is fixed at the start of your contract.
+It's the cheapest way to pay for your gas, because the unit price of your energy is fixed at the start of your contract.

 So, while your bill will still fluctuate based on how much energy you use, the basic rate stays the same.